mrdominguez/parallel-ssh-scp/README.md

 mdssh -s=host "awk '{print \\\$3 \\\"\t\\\" \\\$4}' file"
 ```

 Pushing a command to the background can be done by appending ampersand (`&`).
 This works just fine if no output is returned other than `[job_id] pid`, because additional output can make the Expect library unreliable.
-For this reason, when enabling background mode (`-bg`), the exit code of the command will not be checked.
+Thus, when enabling background mode (`-bg`), the exit code of the command will not be checked.
 Instead, once the command gets sent, the script will end and return `OK (BG) | RC=100`.

 ## Sample Output